ST10477047/ST10477047IMADA1/README.md

 ![image](https://github.com/user-attachments/assets/fdc800c8-0d5f-4ffe-b621-63a7f73e304d)

 ## GitHub Utilization
-I used GitHub to upoad and save my code, i also used GitHub so that my teacher can access my code
+I used GitHub to upload and save my code, i also used GitHub so that my teacher can access my code
 ## GitHub Actions
 I used GitHub Actions to test the code of the app once it was pushed to GitHub, if the test passed then i knew it was safe to merge and if it failed i would see errors so that i could fix it
 ## Installation
-- Open the Github link and download the file
+- Open the GitHub link and download the file
 - Extract the code to any folder on your desktop
 - Open the file in android studio
-- Wait for everything to finnish sycning
+- Wait for everything to finnish syncing
 - Select a device on the emulator
-- Click the greenbutton with an arrow to run the app
+- Click the green button with an arrow to run the app
-- Then wait as the app builds and lauches automatically
+- Then wait as the app builds and launches automatically